CRAMS-Dashboard/crams/docs/users/basics.rst

 .. image:: ../images/dashboardview3.png

-The column labelled “Aggregated total” reflects the total amount of storage being used across all storage products, each of which is displayed in its own column to the right.
+The column labeled “Aggregated total” reflects the total amount of storage being used across all storage products, each of which is displayed in its own column to the right.
 The other five columns refer to specific storage products:

 Below each of the storage products is a button labelled “History” which displays a detailed graph of the allocation’s data usage from the date that the allocation was provisioned.
 Using the mouse to hover over the lines in the graph will display the amount of storage consumed at that particular point in time.
 The “Download CSV” button will allow you to download a CSV file for use in applications such as Excel among others and is primarily used to display more detailed figures and for reporting and storage planning.